LimeSoda/LimeSoda_EnvironmentConfiguration/README.md

         </global>
     </config>

+### Overriding values for single CLI calls

+Introduced in 1.3.0 you can now override one or multiple variable values when calling `ls-env-configure`:

+    n98-magerun.phar ls:env:configure --override='var1=val1' --override='var2=val2' mz

+This command will set the value of the variable `var1` to `val1` and `var2` to `val2`, no matter what was defined in the configuration XML.

 ### Command stages

 In the first two examples all commands were placed in the `commands` node.
 As we just mentioned you can use